Make a telephone appointment

 Appointment slot availability

-New appointment slots are made available early each morning, from Monday to Friday.
+New appointment slots are made available at 8:30 each morning, from Monday to Friday.
+They are always posted for the 14th day after the current date.
 We invite you to come back tomorrow if all appointments have been booked.

 - One appointment only: one appointment is required per person and for members of the same family.